 You might think this type of technology requires bulky or at least fixed mechanisms to work properly, but nothing could be further from the truth.
 Portable induction cooktops are so compact that they resemble the size and weight of a typical bathroom weighing scale.
 Naturally, this means you’ll only be able to cook one large pot or pan at a time.
 Without a scalding hot stovetop surface, however, you can cook this dish right at the dining room or kitchen table with little fear of burning yourself or your guests.
 Most models vary in price from $100 for basic units to $1,000 or more for models with electronic touch screens with multiple features.

-Need to find a pro for your induction cooktop?Find Pros
+Ready to start your induction cooktop?Find Pros

 Drawbacks to Induction Cooking